stefanvr/MyPersonalSite/content/blog/markdown.md

     $touch new article.md
     $open article.md

-    write some nice markdown and hit save
+    write some nice markdown, hit save and close MOU

+	$git add .
     $git commit -m "Useful message here please :-)"
     $git push

 WOOT!
-Documentation all nice and updated for the readers.
+Documentation all nice and updated for the readers and it feels like I never left the shell.

 ## Loving it

 Markdown is also the weapon of choice for my site/blog, more on that soon.
 But for now the flow of writing notes in markdown from a shell and getting it out in the world has become a breeze.

-[^1]: Yeah, yeah, I know, I know MS-Word can diff and with proper track changes it can work..... but some how (unintentional )style changes in larger documents alway seem to mess up easy comparison .... and really styling is not my thing, but I want it to look nice.
+[^1]: Yeah, yeah, I know, I know: MS-Word can diff and with proper track changes discipline it can work..... but somehow (unintentional) style changes in larger documents always seem to mess up easy comparison .... and really styling is not my thing, but I want it to look nice.

 [Markdown]:            http://daringfireball.net/projects/markdown/
 [Websequencediagrams]: https://www.websequencediagrams.com/